astropy/astropy/docs/coordinates/sgr-example.rst

 mappings from the attribute names used by representation objects to the names that are to be used by ``Sagittarius``.
-In this case we override the names in the spherical representations but don't do anything with the others like cartesian or cylindrical.
+In this case we override the names in the spherical representations but don't do anything with other representations like cartesian or cylindrical.

 Next we have to define the transformation to some other built-in coordinate system; we will use Galactic coordinates.
 We can do this by defining functions